SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Evaluation

-\textbf{Overall Error Distribution Analysis} A single incorrect reasoning process can reveal multiple capability deficits; for instance, an initial perceptual error may cascade into a subsequent spatial transformation error.
-Consequently, we may flag multiple error types within the chain-of-thought for a single incorrect answer, meaning the total error frequency can exceed the number of incorrect problems.
-Notably, Perceptual and Spatial Transformation errors are the most dominant, collectively accounting for nearly 60\% of all failures.
-This quantitatively supports our core argument: the primary bottleneck for MLLMs in spatial tasks is not high-level reasoning but fundamental visual perception and mental manipulation.
-In contrast, the low proportion of Calculation \& Reasoning and Instruction Following errors suggests our benchmark effectively isolates spatial deficits.
-Furthermore, Methodological errors represent the third-largest category at over 23\%, indicating that models often select suboptimal problem-solving strategies.
-This distribution highlights a clear direction for future improvements: enhancing models' visual perception, improving their ability to accurately simulate spatial transformations, and augmenting the training data with more correct solutions.
+\textbf{Perceptual and Spatial Transformation Errors Dominate Failures} The dominance of Perceptual and Spatial Transformation errors, which collectively account for nearly 60\% of all failures, quantitatively supports our central hypothesis that the primary MLLM bottleneck stems from fundamental failures in visual perception and transformation, not from high-level reasoning deficits.
+In contrast, the low frequency of Calculation \& Reasoning and Instruction Following errors confirms the benchmark's effective isolation of spatial deficits.
+Methodological errors, the third-largest category at over 23\%, indicate that models often adopt suboptimal problem-solving strategies.
+This highlights a clear direction for future improvements: enhancing spatial visualization capabilities by augmenting the training data with more correct solutions.

-\textbf{Per-Model Error Distribution Analysis} A model's capability correlates with its absolute error count.
-In our sample, Gemini-2.5-pro made the fewest errors (204), followed by o1 (236), while Qwen2.5-VL-72B (272) and Qwen2.5-VL-7B (328) erred more frequently, aligning with their overall accuracy ranks.
-While Gemini-2.5-pro and o1 share a similar error distribution, a key distinction is Gemini-2.5-pro's lower rate of Methodological errors, partly accounting for its superior performance.
-Comparing Qwen2.5-vl-7B and Qwen2.5-vl-72B reveals the limits of model scaling.
-Despite a tenfold increase in parameters, their core error patterns remain remarkably similar, with Perceptual and Transformation errors still dominant.
-This supports our claim that scaling alone does not resolve fundamental spatial reasoning deficits.
-While the 72B model shows advantages by nearly eliminating Spatial Memorization and Calculation errors, it makes limited gains on the most critical error types.
-This suggests that true progress will require architectural innovations, such as reasoning-enhancement methods akin to Deepseek-R1~\citep{deepseekr1}, not simply increasing model size.
+\textbf{Model Scaling Fails to Resolve Core Spatial Deficits} A model's absolute error count correlates with its performance rank: Gemini-2.5-pro had the fewest errors (204), followed by o1 (236), Qwen2.5-VL-72B (272), and Qwen2.5-VL-7B (328).
+Although top models show similar error profiles, Gemini-2.5-pro's lower rate of Methodological errors partly explains its superior performance.
+The limits of model scaling become evident when comparing Qwen2.5-VL-7B and Qwen2.5-VL-72B.
+Despite a tenfold parameter increase, their core error patterns remained strikingly similar, with Perceptual and Transformation errors still dominant.
+While the 72B model nearly eliminated Spatial Memorization and Calculation errors, it made only limited gains on these most critical error types.
+This reveals a crucial insight: scaling alone does not resolve fundamental spatial reasoning deficits.
+True progress will likely require innovations in training paradigms, such as~\citep{deepseekr1}, rather than merely increasing model size.